LootBoxes

 }

-var balance = (uint)bigIntBalance;
+var balance = (int)bigIntBalance;

 return balance;